Nickel titanium rotary file

 A nickel titanium rotary file is an engine-driven tapered and pointed endodontic instrument made of nickel titanium alloy with cutting edges used to mechanically shape and prepare the root canals during endodontic therapy or to remove the root canal obturating material while performing retreatment.
 The first nickel titanium rotary file was introduced to the market in 1991.
 Superelasticity and shape memory are the properties that make nickel titanium rotary files very flexible.
 The high flexibility makes them superior to stainless steel files for the purpose of rotary root canal preparation.
 The use of nickel titanium rotary files in dentistry is a common practice.

+Nickel–titanium (NiTi) show the phenomenon of superelasticity where the stress remains constant, despite the increase in strain up till a certain range.
+Their superelastic property is caused by the austenite transforming into the martensite form.
+The strain remains constant during this transformation until the whole NiTi mass has converted to the martensite form, which would indicate that the superelasticity phase has ended.

 Components

 The main components of a nickel titanium rotary file are tip size, taper, flutes, helix angle and measuring stop.
 There can be other features such as redial lands and measuring lines incorporated in some designs.